flare-foundation/attestation-client/remarks.md

 MerkleTree.ts : verify has to be independent of merkle tree

 indexerToDB.ts : do we want to drop tables truncate them?

+indexerToClient : we do not use cached client at all!!!

+ChainConfiguration.ts, IndexerConfiguration.ts : is it static? if not how are changes provided?